u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/settings-page.png
    :align: center
-   :alt: View of the Settings page in the Odoo Email Marketing application.
+   :alt: View of the Settings page in the Thrive Bureau ERP Email Marketing application.

 On this :guilabel:`Settings` page, there are three features available.
 The features are:
 :guilabel:`Mailing Campaigns`, :guilabel:`Blacklist Option when Unsubscribing`, and